This post contains affiliate links. Please see ourย disclosure policy.

 About This Scrumptious Soup

 You’re probably no stranger to Italian Wedding Soup.
 But there’s definitely something to be said about a homemade batch with from-scratch meatballs.
-Yes, even chicken meatballs!
+Yes, even ground chicken meatballs!

 Full disclosure in case you’re new here: I’m never afraid to swap red meat for poultry.
 And based on a lot of the comments I’ve received on my turkey burger recipe, a good number of you are trying to eat less red meat, too.